cellml/libcellml/docs/dev_coding_standard.rst

 In essence, we seek code that looks good, is easy to read and has great documentation.
 We do not want to spend time discussing the minutiae of the coding style.

-The following is a list of exceptions/deviations from the google style guide that have been agreed upon for libCellML software development purposes.
+The following is a list of exceptions/deviations from the Google style guide that have been agreed upon for libCellML software development purposes.
 Think of it like case-law.

- * Lower camel case class method names.
+ * `Lower camel case <https://en.wikipedia.org/wiki/Camel_case>`__ class method names.
- * Indent core code 4 spaces at a time (no tabs); for `CMake <https://cmake.org/>`_ files use 2-space indentation.
+ * Indent core code 4 spaces at a time (no tabs); for `CMake <https://cmake.org/>`__ files use 2-space indentation.

 Doxygen Comments
 ================